Four Negotiation Skills to Arm Your Sellers with Right Now

 4. What’s your proof?

-If you have tight company alignment on those four questions and the answers are meaningful to your buyer, it will be a lot easier for your salespeople to (1) negotiate on the value you can bring to the customer and (2) why your solution demands a premium price.
-Without that clarity, you’re looking at a systemic problem of negotiations repeatedly coming down to price.
+If you have tight company alignment on those four questions and the answers are meaningful to your buyer, it will be a lot easier for your salespeople to (1) negotiate on the value you can bring to the customer and (2) articulate why your solution demands a premium price.
+Without that clarity, you’re looking at a systemic problem of stalling, discounting, and losing out on deals in the eleventh hour because the buyer can't clearly identify the ROI of your solution.

 3. Build a Sales Process That Enables Reps to Maneuver Through Multiple Decision Makers

-Negotiations can become difficult when there are multiple decision makers and interests at play.
-Your reps need the ability to have these critical conversations and map multiple interests to a list of required capabilities and positive business outcomes.
-Your sales process should define who does what and when they do it so reps have a clear map to align with the buyer.
+Negotiations become more complex when there are multiple decision-makers and interests at play.
+Let's face it - every deal is complex nowadays.
+Economic concerns have heightened budget consciousness and buyer criteria.
+Your reps are likely dealing with multiple high-level decision-makers in every deal.
+They need the ability to map multiple interests to a list of required capabilities and positive business outcomes.
+Your sales process should define who does what in the buyer organization and when they do it so reps have a clear map to reach buyer alignment.

-At the same time, a qualification methodology like Meddicc can give your reps an easy tool to account for key triggers in a sales process (e.g., decision process, metrics, champion, etc…).
+A qualification methodology like MEDDICC can give your reps an easy tool to account for key triggers in a sales process (e.g., decision process, metrics, champion, etc…).
 While these factors are important to align with buyers during their decision process, they also ensure that you minimize surprises in the final stages of the opportunity.
-For example, reps may typically encounter a CFO later in the sales process.
+For example, reps are highly likely in today's environment to encounter a CFO later in the sales process.
+Great qualification can help them anticipate these hurdles earlier and determine how they threaten or strengthen the deal.

 4. Alignment on What Constitutes a Great Deal for Your Company